this-Demir/3D-Ray-Tracer-Vulkan/README.md

 4. Executes a Vulkan compute shader (`compute.comp`) that traces rays against the BVH, achieving O(log n) average-case complexity per ray.
 5. Waits for the GPU to finish, copies the resulting image back from VRAM, and saves it to a PNG file before exiting.

-## Future Plan: Dynamic JavaFX Editor
+##  OLD Future Plan: Dynamic JavaFX Editor : DONE

 The next goal is to transform this powerful headless engine into a fully dynamic, real-time scene editor with a JavaFX UI.